Two-fingered sloth mother and juvenile. Credit Suzi Eszterhas

 Rebecca Cliffe

-Rebecca Cliffe is a British nature conservationist dedicated to protect sloths and their tropical forest habitat in Costa Rica.
+Rebecca Cliffe is a British nature conservationist dedicated to protecting sloths and their tropical forest habitat in Costa Rica.
 She moved across the world to work together with local communities to understand more about the elusive lives of these slow, charismatic creatures.

 Background

-When Rebecca first started working with sloths more than ten years ago, very little was known about these unique mammals, yet rescue centres across Central and South America often received them into their care.
+When Rebecca first started working with sloths over fifteen years ago, very little was known about these unique mammals, yet rescue centres across Central and South America often received them into their care.
 Rebecca committed herself to finding out more about these tree-dwellers and embarked on a long-term field study to learn more about wild sloths in Costa Rica.
-For six years she trekked through the dense tropical forests in search of the sloths, which are hard to find due to their slow nature and impressive camouflage.
+For six years, she trekked through the dense tropical forests in search of the sloths, which are hard to find due to their slow nature and impressive camouflage.
 Rebecca persevered and her study provided important insights into the lives of sloths in Costa Rica.
-With the newly acquired knowledge she developed the first ever sloth rehabilitation and reintroduction protocol and set up the Sloth Conservation Foundation.
-Through this foundation Rebecca creates alliances with local communities, land owners and businesses and has set up various programmes dedicated to wildlife conservation.
-Together, an area of over 40km2 has been reforested, more than 100 wildlife bridges have been installed and many school children have been educated about the importance of nature conservation.

 Vision and approach